lunatask/lunatask/README.md

   <img width="256" height="256" src="https://raw.githubusercontent.com/mikekreeki/tasks-releases/master/icon.png">
 </p>

-# Tasks
+# Lunatask

 The modern society puts a lot of pressure on each one of us and task management apps could be more than just an extension to your memory.

-This app remembers stuff for you so you don't have to, helps you prioritize what to work on next and makes it a stress-free process.
+Lunatask remembers stuff for you so you don't have to, helps you prioritize what to work on next and makes it a stress-free process.
 Choose from a variety of productivity techniques to get stuff actually done.
 Inspired by Kanban methodology.

 ## The Premise